 You read that right!

-Rear Facing is FIVE TIMES SAFER
+Rear Facing is Significantly Safer

 When children ride rear facing, instead of their head flying forward in a crash, the child’s head, neck, and back will be supported by the car seat.
 The rear facing child’s head is cradled in the car seat as the crash forces disperse around them, reducing the amount of pressure put on the child’s undeveloped spine.